anishfyi/landscape-calculator/README.md

 - `build:dev`: Development‑mode build (useful for inspecting unminified output)
 - `preview`: Preview the built app locally
 - `lint`: Run ESLint

+## Design System and Tokens

+The theme uses a light‑only palette with strong typography, an eight‑pixel spacing scale, and smooth micro‑interactions.

+- **Typography**: System font stack (configurable via Tailwind `fontFamily.sans`).
+Suggested sizes: heading 1: 32–36 pixels, heading 2: 24–28 pixels, body: 16 pixels, small: 13–14 pixels; line height: 1.4–1.6.
+- **Color**: Pure white backgrounds with slate neutrals and a single accent color.
+Change the accent by updating `--primary` and `--accent` in `src/index.css`.
+- **Spacing**: Eight‑pixel step scale via utility classes.
+- **Radius**: Set by `--radius` in `src/index.css` and mapped to Tailwind via `theme.extend.borderRadius` in `tailwind.config.ts`.
+- **Shadows and transitions**: `--shadow-*` and `--transition-*` tokens in `src/index.css`.

+Key tokens are defined in `src/index.css` under `@layer base :root`, and are surfaced into Tailwind via `tailwind.config.ts` so components can use semantic classes like `bg-background`, `text-foreground`, `ring`, `shadow-soft`, and gradient utilities.

+## Accessibility

+- All inputs have associated `label` elements and clear helper text.
+- Keyboard operability is supported via native semantics and shadcn/ui primitives.
+- Color contrast is tuned for WCAG AA in light mode.
+- Result sections are intended to be announced; future improvements will include an `aria-live` region.

+## Testing

+Unit tests will be added for core pricing logic and edge cases (zero or negative inputs, very large values, invalid formats).
+Visual tests or Storybook snapshot tests will be introduced to prevent regressions in critical components like `PlanCard`.

+## Contributing

+1. Create a feature branch.
+2. Commit changes in small, atomic commits with clear messages.
+3. Run format and lint checks: `npm run lint`.
+4. Build: `npm run build`.
+5. Open a pull request with a clear description and checklist.

+## Roadmap

+- Polish visual hierarchy and spacing for a premium feel.
+- Add animated number transitions and micro‑interactions.
+- Add export options (copy result, download comma separated values, share link).
+- Add persistence via query parameters and local storage (opt‑in).
+- Improve accessibility with `aria-live` on results and enhanced focus states.

 ## Project Structure